macintoshhelper/react-sketchapp-router/README.md

 # React Sketch.app Router

 Render your React app as a Sketch prototype.
-This is **in development** and **incomplete**, so the API is not final and we discourage use for production.
+This is currently **in development**, so the API is not final and production use is discouraged until a stable release.

-This is using a fork of `react-sketchapp` and exists as a proof of concept.

-**The API is not final and will change!!!!
-This is a proof of concept!**

 ## Getting Started